edsonlcandido/edsonlcandido/README.md

 I've coded in VBA, .NET framework with C# and VB.
 I also venture into web development🌎.

-Looking for opportunities in C# winforms development, like free lancer.
+Looking for opportunities in C# development, like free lancer.
 <!--
 **edsonlcandido/edsonlcandido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.